Children’s picture books contain more illustrations of built environments than natural environments.

 In discussing the findings above (and many others), Williams et al. (2012) conclude that children’s understanding and appreciation of nature is not being nurtured through the children’s books they studied.
 Neither is children’s understanding of the role human’s play in the environment.

 The authors are concerned about illustrations in children’s books because children’s books reflect what is going on in society (Williams, et al. 2012).
 The authors hypothesize that two factors may be contributing to they way the environment is presented in children’s books: 1) the public’s indifference towards environmental issues and 2) the public’s declining exposure to natural environments.
 They make a strong case for both in their paper citing independent research and Gallup poll data.
-To read more about their analysis of these issues and to view a full account of their findings, download a copy of their article.
-It is available online for free.
+To read more about their analysis of these issues and to view a full account of their findings, get a PDF of their article

 Williams, J.Allen and Christopher Podeschi, Nathan Palmer, Philip Schwadel and Deanna Meyler.
 2012.
 The human-environment dialog in award-winning children’s picture books.
 Sociological Inquiry.
 82(1): 145-159